Nurul-GC/Nurul-GC/README.md

 Here are some ideas about me to get you started:

-- 🔭 I’m currently working on many projects about my trademark **[ArtesGC](https://github.com/ArtesGC)**;
+- 🔭 Currently, I’m working on many projects by my trademark **[ArtesGC](https://github.com/ArtesGC)**;
-- 🌱 I’m currently studying **(NodeJS, TypeScript, Java, Dart)**;
+- 🌱 Currently, I’m also studying **(NodeJS, TypeScript, Java, Dart)**;
-- 👯 I’m looking to collaborate on social development;
+- 👯 I’m looking to collaborate on social development and open-source projects;
-- 🤔 I’m looking for help with many projects, please try to reach me!:
+- 🤔 I’m looking for help on many projects, please try to reach me:
   - 💬 Ask me about anything **[Nurul Carvalho](mailto:nuruldecarvalho@gmail.com)**.
 - 📫 How to reach me:
   - WhatsApp: [+27 73 555 0878](https://api.whatsapp.com/send?phone=27735550878)